A simple 4-step process for hiring a salesperson for your company:

 - They will start talking about the benefits of water over Coke..

 - Or they will say something like water is good for your customers rather than coke.

-The candidates that are smart and actually know how to sell will ask questions and create favourable scenarios instead of pitching.
+The candidates that are smart and actually know how to sell will ask questions and create favorable scenarios instead of pitching.

 - How many bottles do you sell?

-- Your shop is in front of the railway station, the crowd that you get here is mostly travellers and relatively rich people, right?
+- Your shop is in front of the railway station, the crowd that you get here is mostly travelers and relatively rich people, right?